See, Think, Learn: A Self-Taught Multimodal Reasoner: Conclusion

 \section{Conclusion}

-We present "See-Think-Learn" (STL) framework, a compelling self-training strategy that enables vision-language models to enhance their multimodal reasoning capabilities without relying on costly human-annotated rationales.
-By incorporating structured prompts and both positive and negative rationales, STL fosters improved visual understanding and discriminative learning.
-The framework achieves strong empirical results across tasks, demonstrating that models can effectively learn from their own generated perceptions and explanations.
-We believe that the proposed structured, self-generated positive and negative prompts, lays the groundwork for more advanced multimodal reasoning.
+We present the See–Think–Learn (STL) framework, a self-training strategy that enables vision–language models to enhance multimodal reasoning without costly human-annotated rationales.
+By leveraging structured prompts with both positive and negative rationales, STL improves visual understanding and discriminative learning.
+The framework achieves strong empirical performance across tasks, demonstrating that models can effectively learn from their own generated perceptions and explanations, laying the groundwork for more advanced multimodal reasoning.